weebin-around/SQL_Data_Warehouse_Project/README.md

 ---
  # Project Requirements 🚀

- ## Objectives
+ ## Silver Layer
- - This project is a deep dive dive into data architecture and pipeliing using the medallion architecture method.
+ - This project is a deep dive into data architecture and pipeliing using the medallion architecture method.
  - This is the broad architecture of the silver layer in the data pipeline which will be used in constructing the silver layer and act as a reference for building the gold layer in the pipeline
+ - Silver Layer Data Model

     <img width="800" height="400" alt="image" src="https://github.com/user-attachments/assets/5956af24-d2fb-4cdf-9ccb-238d136c404b" />

+---

  ### Specifications: